SpatialBand/adb-mongolia-nua/README.md

 ### S3/CloudFront permissions

-If the deployment or configuration changes fail with permissions errors, you may need to ensure that your keys have the proper permissions to perform the actions that s3_website is attempting.
+If the deployment or configuration changes fail with permissions errors, you may need to ensure that your AWS keys have the proper permissions to perform the actions that s3_website is attempting.
 This configuration should have the permissions that s3_website requires: https://github.com/laurilehmijoki/s3_website/blob/master/additional-docs/setting-up-aws-credentials.md